 ORDER BY h ASC

-The output can then be used as a slicing profile for VWAP orders by slicing the order over the planned execution period.
+The output can then be used as a volume profile for slicing VWAP orders over the planned execution period.
 For example, an order executed throughout the full day would have fewer executions in the morning, and ramp up the pace in the afternoon.

 Demonstration of slicing